mrmcsoftware/ShaderSearch/README.md

 may want to change which version of jQuery is used).
 You can even download jquery.min.js to the same directory as stoysearch.html and avoid getting it from the internet every time.

-I don't really see any reason to do it, but you could add a URL parameter to optionally set the API key.
-Not the most secure thing to do, but maybe you might have a need to do that.
-Along the same lines, if you wanted to make this tool available to everyone on the internet (via a public website) but didn't want to use your API key, you could add a text box (probably **`type="password"`**) for the user to enter their API key.
-Probably also add an optional cookie so they wouldn't have to type in the key every time (not a secure method though, but neither is putting the key in the html file).
-**`UPDATE`**:  I have implemented some of these ideas in **stoysearchkey.html**

 ## Author